 Colombia

-Colombia has a wide regulation on Intellectual Property consisting of international treaties, national laws and decrees, mainly governed by the resolutions of the Andean Community (CAN).
-According to article 6 of the National Constitution, the Colombian State has the obligation of protecting Intellectual Property.
-Article 151 of the Constitution states that the Congress shall dictate the legal regime on industrial property, patents, trademarks and any other intellectual property that may be protected.
+According to Article 6 of the National Constitution, the Colombian state has the obligation of protecting intellectual property.
+Article 151 of the Constitution states that Congress shall dictate the legal regime on industrial property, patents, trademarks, and any other intellectual property rights that may be protected.

 Czech Republic